Geritychina/UniversityPath/README.md

 📌Distributed Applications with .Net 📌

-📌SOAP,Repository Implementation and MVC 📌
+📌SOAP, Repository Implementation and MVC 📌

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------